 Except on busy weekends and holidays (and Sundays, when JFK Drive is closed to cars in that area), you should be able to find parking along JFK Drive, not too far from the Conservatory.

 If parking looks dismal, you can look for a space further west on JFK Drive near Stow Lake, about a 30 minute walk.

 Parking Tip: On weekends and legal holidays, there is a free shuttle bus which runs along JFK Drive, all the way out to the ocean.
 You can park free at the lot on Ocean Beach, or anywhere along the bus route.
 The shuttle runs from 9 a.m. to 6 p.m. and stops at the Conservatory.
 See Shuttle Route Map

 I wouldn't try the street parking outside the park on busy days unless you have a parking angel.

 And nearby attractions in Golden Gate Park

 More flowers?
-The SF Botanical Gardens (Arboretum) are close by, with 55 acres of beautiful plantings.
+The Botanical Garden (Arboretum) is close by, with 55 acres of beautiful plantings.

 Conservatory of Flowers